dorothy963v/PublixPassport/README.md

+## PublixPassport

 PublixPassport is a comprehensive application designed to streamline expense management for users.
-Whether you're managing personal expenses or corporate finances, PublixPassport offers a user-friendly interface and powerful features to keep your finances organized.
+Whether you're managing personal expenses or corporate finances.
+PublixPassport offers a user-friendly interface and powerful features to keep your finances organized.
 With a focus on simplicity and efficiency, this application ensures that users can track expenses, generate receipts, and review their financial activities with ease.

 ## Features